 Rolled section girders

-Universal beams up to 914 mm deep are available in the section range covered by BS 4; additional standard sections are available up to 1016 mm deep.
+Universal beams up to 1016 mm deep are available in the section range covered by BS EN 10365.
 Such beams would provide sufficient bending resistance for single spans up to about 25m and for continuous spans up to about 30m, although the webs may be rather thin for the high shears associated with longer spans, unless the bridge is lightly loaded – a farm access bridge or a footbridge, for example.

 Very little fabrication is necessary with universal beams, usually only the fitting of stiffeners over support bearings and the attachment of bracing.
 However, the beams often need to be curved in elevation to suit either the road profile or the pre-cambering for dead load; this can be carried out by specialist companies using heavy rolling equipment but it does add to cost.
 Even for smaller spans, universal beams can often be more economically replaced by similar size plate girders.
 Steelwork contractors can advise on the relative economy.